ikr/react-star-rating-input/README.md

 the namespaced translations, from the root, down the React components hierarchy, -- automatically, with the help of `IntlMixin`.

-Also this component depends on global `Intl` object.
+Please note, that `react-intl` depends on global `Intl` object.
 You can polyfill it with [intl](https://github.com/andyearnshaw/Intl.js) package:

 ```